The averaging period used for the following assessment was 1981-2010.

 The mean temperature was 1.0 °C below the 1981-2010 average.
 It was a wet month, with many areas having more than twice their average rainfall, and in East Anglia it was the second wettest July on record.
 All areas were duller than normal.

 1st to 20th:

 Low pressure controlled the weather throughout this period with bands of rain giving way to sunny spells and heavy, thundery showers which were slow-moving at times.
 Some exceptional rainfall totals were recorded during this period, particularly on 6th and 7th from a mixture of rain and thundery showers.
-The 24-hour rainfall totals on 6th were widely above 15 mm, with over 30 mm in much of the south-west.
-The wettest areas were Dorset and east Devon, with Wilmington (Devon) recording 119 mm of rainfall in the 24 hours to 1800 on 7th and hourly totals exceeded 10 mm.
+24-hour rainfall totals on 6th were over 50mm across south and east Devon and Dorset; Ottery St Mary (Devon) recorded 94.5mm in 24 hours to 0900 on 7th.
 In contrast, in the sunny spells between the showers, temperatures on 7th in the north-west rose to 22 °C. Under clear skies, temperatures early on 12th dipped widely below 8 °C. On 15th and 17th under weak ridges of high pressure, most places enjoyed dry days with temperatures approaching 24 °C in the London area on 17th.

 21st to 28th: